 This charming handmade mountain wedding in North Carolina is full of charming details, expertly captured by Love Shutter Photography.
+Love Shutter is a preferred vendor in The Mountainside Guide.
 Stephanie chose a unique emerald green, crimson and rich pink color palette that’s perfect for a winter-to-spring transition in the Smoky Mountains.
 Her palette is also perfect for the Christmas tree farm she choses as a venue.
 In fact, Glenville, NC is known for Christmas trees.
 Be sure to catch Stephanie’s Mountain Wedding Advice below and for a list of vendors she used click here.

 Jonathan and Stephanie

 I was living in Salt Lake City for 2 years, and both my now husband Jon and I fell in love with the mountains.
 I’m from Charlotte, so we had to find mountain closer to home, since asking people to come out to the west, was out of the question.
 I looked at Asheville first, but didn’t see any venues that I liked.
 Once I saw Sawyer Family Farm online I knew that it was the place for me.
 My mom went out and toured the place and took pictures.

 A whole lot of internet searching and Pinterest.
 Pinterest is a lifesaver when it comes to weddings.
 It allows you to curate you own image for what you like and pin things that matter to you.
 I knew I wanted rustic chic and I was able to pull together images and themes using pinterest to pull them together in one place.
 Once I found Sawyer Family Farm, I knew the direction I wanted to go.

 My photographer Ron Randle with Love Shutter was my big splurge.
 Both my husband and I know how to use a camera, so it was pivotal that we had a photographer that knew what he was doing, since we were going to be holding him to a high standard.
 He was also so awesome to work with and gave us a good deal on the package that we wanted.